-Accidents occurring on the grounds of Vermont Law School should be reported to the Vice President for Finance, and an Incident Report should be filed.
-Minor repairs, requests, and suspected safety hazards should also be reported to the Vice President for Finance in Debevoise Hall, or a member of the Safety Committee.
-Emergency information is also posted on the Safety Bulletin Board in Oakes Hall.
+Accidents occurring on the grounds of Vermont Law School should be reported to the Vice President for Finance, and a Campus Incident Report Form should be filed.
+Minor repairs, requests, and suspected safety hazards should be reported to Buildings and Grounds or a member of the VLS Safety Committee.
+Emergency information is posted on the Safety Bulletin Board in Oakes Hall and building specific emergency information is posted in each building.

 The VLS campus is private property.
 Please note that all campus facilities are primarily for the use of our faculty, staff, and students.
-The Law School reserves the right to ask people who are not members of the VLS community to leave.
-Under the VLS Code of Conduct, students may be asked to present their student ID.
-Failure to present your ID may result in your being asked to leave.
-Other campus visitors may be asked to identify themselves and provide ID.
-If you see someone using our facilities whose actions cause concern, please notify Dean Jefferson at extension 1238, Chantelle Blake at extension 1308, or Buildings & Grounds at extension 1261 or after hours at 802-356-4328.
+The law school reserves the right to ask people who are not members of the VLS community to leave.
+Under the VLS Code of Conduct, students may be asked to present their student identification card.
+Failure to present the proper ID may result in being asked to leave.
+Other campus visitors may be asked to identify themselves and provide identification.
+If you see someone using our facilities whose actions cause concern, please notify Associate Dean Shirley Jefferson at extension 1238, Human Resources Manager Chantelle Blake at extension 1308, or Buildings and Grounds at extension 1260 (after hours at 802-356-4328).